RealLubY/Discord-Raider/README.md

 # Discord-Raider
-A powerfull Raid tool to test your server against other raiders
+A powerfull Raid tool to test your server